Gigaspaces/solution-hub/wan-gateway-kubernetes/README.md

 `mvn package -P west`

+For more details about creating environment specific property files for Maven, see: https://maven.apache.org/guides/mini/guide-building-for-different-environments.html

 This is intended for deployment on Kubernetes.
 However, with a few changes, this can be made to run on premises as well.